Our biggest artifact is better than ever!

-After nearly two years of renovation and construction, the highly anticipated re-opening of the Pink Palace Mansion has arrived.
-Come experience the Mansion’s new and refurbished exhibits including a totally reconstructed original Piggly Wiggly Store replica and Country Store, along with a restored Clyde Parke Miniature Circus.
+Four years in the making, the Pink Palace Mansion renovation project brings to life intriguing, new exhibits and refurbished longtime favorites.
+Sometimes called the Museum's largest artifact, the renovated Mansion includes a totally reconstructed original Piggly Wiggly Store replica and Country Store, and a restored Clyde Parke Miniature Circus.

 In addition to bringing back to life some of the Museum’s favorite exhibits, the Mansion houses plush new event rental facilities, state-of-the art lighting and a refurbished grand staircase.